|The Frankfurt-Tipp rating:|

-There is no question that such locations provide fantastic images.
-The fact that Luc Jaquet, as in his previous films, transported them onto the screen in an instructive, entertaining and simply wonderful way is just as undeniable.
-However, the integration of intentionally artificial animations does not really work.
-Although they support the information content, they tend to disturb the real images with their almost technical simplicity.
-Even if Jacquet wanted to clearly separate the animations from the real shots, for example in order not to distort the excellent work of the camera team, in the end the impression remains that there should have been a less "artificial" solution for the visual realization of the evolutionary story of a jungle.
+There's no question that such locations provide fantastic images.
+That Luc Jaquet has once again transported them to the screen in ways that are as educational as they are entertaining and simply beautiful, as he has in his previous films, is equally undeniable.
+However, the integration of deliberately artificial animations doesn't quite work.
+While they support the information content, they seem rather distracting to the real images with their almost technical simplicity.
+Even if Jacquet wanted to clearly distinguish the animations from the real footage, for example in order not to distort the excellent work of the camera team, in the end the impression remains that there should have been a somewhat less artificial-looking solution for the visual implementation of the evolutionary history of a primeval forest.